 Library staff often have little time to advocate for their libraries or libraries in general.
 Yet, our very existence depends on our users finding and expressing value in what we can provide.
+On top of that, it can be tough to keep up with what we need to know about hot topics and issues that arise in library work.
 Below you'll find advocacy tool kits and curated resources for a variety of topics, with additional topics being added as new circumstances arise.
-Help retain and improve library services, including equal access to information for all, by using these resources with your library staff, patrons, and trustees.
+Help retain and improve library services, by using these resources with your library staff, patrons, and trustees.

 Added September 2019